Slow Cooker Pork Chile Verde is an easy crock pot version for a classic Mexican pork stew with green chilies. Try it for dinner this week!

-This slow cooker recipe is an easy, quick stew made with green enchilada sauce, canned green chiles and diced pork shoulder which simmers low and slow in your crock pot all day until it’s fall apart tender.
-With the addition of chunks of carrots it’s heartier, like a stew, but if you leave out the carrots you can easily shred the pork and use it in tacos, burritos and more.
+This delicious slow cooker recipe is an easy way to make a traditional Mexican dish of diced pork shoulder braised with green enchilada sauce and green chiles.
+Instead of the oven, this version simmers low and slow in your crock pot all day until it falls apart tender.
+With the chunks of carrots and tomatoes, it’s hearty enough to be served like a stew or over rice, but you can also easily shred the pork to use it in tacos, burritos, and more.

 Ingredients